 The system will be connected to Louisville’s traffic-management system using fiber-optic lines that will be able to support future communications technology for intersecting streets, cameras, dynamic message signs and other future ITS systems and equipment.

-The launch of Louisville’s first bus rapid transit line will improve, speed, service and reliability on the Route 18 line and transform the look and feel of the Dixie Highway Corridor.
+The launch of Louisville’s first bus rapid transit (BRT) line.
+The Rapid will offer a more convenient option for some of those traveling on Dixie Highway.
+The new branded shelters and pylons will also offer a new look and feel to the Dixie Highway corridor.
 This system, which eventually could be expanded to other parts of TARC’s service area, will include:

-- More than 30 distinctive bus-rapid transit stops along the length of the Dixie Highway corridor
+- 37 distinctive BRT stops along the length of the Dixie Highway corridor and into downtown

 - TARC-designated queue-jump lanes and bus turnouts that make it safer and easier for buses to re-enter traffic after stops